-- Cover the motorcycle with a porous sheet or blanket.
+- Raise the motorcycle with the front wheel stand. ( p.
+74) - Cover the motorcycle with a porous sheet or blanket.

 Do not use non-porous materials since they prevent humidity from escaping, thus causing corrosion.

 Avoid running the engine for a short time only.
 Since the engine cannot warm up properly, the water vapor produced during combustion condenses and causes valves and exhaust system to rust.